wapmorgan/Morphos/README.md

 ### As a separate service

-The server starts in a container and listens 8080 port for GET-requests.
+The server starts in a container from [docker image](https://hub.docker.com/r/wapmorgan/morphos) and listens 8080 port for GET-requests.

 Integrate service into your stack (for example, docker compose)
 ```yaml